There is an incredible amount of interesting, historical, and fun things to do in Boston MA with kids (and without kids).

 Shop and Eat Faneuil Hall Marketplace and Quincy Market

-Faneuil Hall Marketplace is another one of the Boston historic sites in the center of the historical area in downtown and is a fabulous meeting point.
+Faneuil Hall Marketplace is another one of the downtown Boston historic sites in the center of the historical area in downtown and is a fabulous meeting point.

 It also has a lot of history.